MarcDahlem/Hyperion_Music/readme.md

  Now, after restarting eclipse, set up the protobuf properties:
- Rightclick on the project, select 'Properties' --> 'Protocol Buffer' Then check 'Enable project specific setting'
+ Rightclick on the project, select 'Properties' --> 'Protocol Buffer'

+ - Then check 'Enable project specific setting'
- Under 'Compiler' check 'Compile .proto files on save' and Options --> 'Generate java'
+ - Under 'Compiler' check 'Compile .proto files on save' and Options --> 'Generate java'

  Afterwards, link or copy the file ['message.proto'](https://github.com/tvdzwan/hyperion/blob/master/libsrc/protoserver/message.proto) into your project folder.
 Open it once, change some whitespaces and save.
 This will call the proto compiler 'protoc'.

- In order to use this generated java files, one must inlcude them to the project.
+ In order to use the generated java files, one must inlcude them to the project.
- Do this by Project-Properties --> Java Build Path --> Sources --> Add folder --> Add the src-gen folder
+ Do this by adding the src-gen folder: Project-Properties --> Java Build Path --> Sources --> Add folder --> Add the src-gen folder

  Last but not least, one needs to include all libararies that are used by this project as well:
  Rightclick on project --> Properties --> Java build path --> Libraries --> Add Jar /Add external jar The following jar files must be included:

- gstreamer-java.jar (Tested is [version 1.6](https://code.google.com/p/gstreamer-java/downloads/list))
+ - gstreamer-java.jar (Tested is [version 1.6](https://code.google.com/p/gstreamer-java/downloads/list))

- jna.jar (Tested is [version 4.1.0](https://github.com/twall/jna))
+ - jna.jar (Tested is [version 4.1.0](https://github.com/twall/jna))

- jna.platform-jar (Tested is [version 4.1.0](https://github.com/twall/jna))
+-  jna.platform-jar (Tested is [version 4.1.0](https://github.com/twall/jna))

- protobuf.jar (can be found after installing `libprotobuf-java` under /usr/share/java/)
+ - protobuf.jar (can be found after installing `libprotobuf-java` under /usr/share/java/)

- Afterwards, the project should be able to run.
+ - Afterwards, the project should be able to run.

  ## How to run the client

  Run it from command line or eclipse

  It can be controlled with 's + ENTER' for starting the analysis, or 'q + ENTER' to quit.

  ## Limitations

- Only Linux supported so far
+ - Only Linux supported so far
- Sometimes, the 'q' doesn't really close the program.
-This is a bug of gstreamer-java, when stopping the pipeline Sometimes, after a failed 'q', starting is not working, or better, gives no audio results.
+ - Sometimes, the 'q' doesn't really close the program.
+This is a bug of gstreamer-java, when stopping the pipeline
+ - Sometimes, after a failed 'q', starting is not working, or better, gives no audio results.
 Try it multiple times or restart eclipse if that happens.
+You can also enable 'debug' and take al llok at the debug messages.